 While you would normally want to store seeds that are capable of growing food, you may want to consider storing some that are edible as well.
 Besides being a great source of healthy fats, seeds are also packed full of protein, fiber, vitamins, and minerals.

 Much like nuts, seeds also make the perfect snack when the grid is down because they require virtually no preparation to eat – unless you want to make flax meal.
 However, seeds also have a high oil content as well, so you can expect the shelf life of seeds to be rather short.

 Sure, you could go ahead and throw your seeds in a refrigerator or freezer to extend their shelf life, but most edible seeds (sesame, flax, hemp, and sunflower seeds) will only last around a year past the expiration date at most.

 Chia seeds, on the other hand, are known to have a little bit of a longer shelf life (4 – 5 years or more if frozen) and just so happen to be one of the best plant-based sources of omega-3 fatty acids – an essential fatty acid the body can’t produce naturally.

-Chia seeds can also be used to make chia gel, which is essentially a small amount of chia seeds mixed with water.
-Chia gel can then be used in many different ways, including as a substitute to eggs when baking.
+Chia seeds can also be used to make chia gel, which is essentially a small number of chia seeds mixed with water.
+Chia gel can then be used in many different ways, including as a substitute for eggs when baking.

-Besides fish, there are a few other canned meats you can buy that are high in fat as well (though not all are necessarily healthy).
-Some that you may want to try include in your long term storage include corned beef, Spam, and even canned bacon.
+Besides fish, there are a few other types of canned meat you can buy that are high in fat as well (though not all are necessarily healthy).
+Some that you may want to try to include in your long-term storage include corned beef, Spam, and even canned bacon.